 This is especially convenient if the broadcast transmitters where you live are scattered all around your location.

-For starters, the New Concept Series TV Antenna has an aesthetic, futuristic design, and is nearly unnoticeable in different settings around the house.
-Its all-white color makes it not only a discreet ornament, but also features an anti-UV coating that protects the hardware from the harsh rays of the sun.
+Its all-white color makes it not only a discreet ornament, but also features an anti-UV coating that protects the hardware from the rays of the sun.

 Although it’s definitely an outdoor antenna (1byone markets it as being both water- and snowproof), users have reportedly used it indoors as well, with some mounting it in the attic, or in a room next to a window.

-However, there are other reasons (both safety-related and legal) to ground an outdoor antenna and I’d definitely recommend it as a best practice (even if only with a coaxial grounding block like the iMBAPrice Single 2.5GHz F-Pin).
+However, there are good reasons (both safety-related and legal) to ground an outdoor antenna and I’d definitely recommend doing it, even if only with a coaxial grounding block like the iMBAPrice Single 2.5GHz F-Pin.